indre-idenfy/Documentation/pages/FAQ.md

 automatic and the second one is from manual verifications).
 Manual verification notification is always the last notification.

+- ##### Is it possible that after a manual verification photos can get changed or modified by a manual reviewer?
+No. The only thing that might change is the data read from the document due to possible OCR reading inaccuracies.

 ## Identification status FAQ's

 - ##### What does "SUSPECTED" mean and when is it triggered?